UPDATE, 12/21: Nintendo is warning of a server overload this Christmas, so be sure to set up your console early.

 Maybe your Switch is a gift for a child and you want to get any boring setup process out of the way for them to start playing as soon as possible.
 Or perhaps you want to read ahead to see what the setup process looks like before your system arrives.
 Whatever your situation, we’ve got you covered.

-In this How-To, we’ll go over the initial setup process so you’ll know what you need to do and what to expect to help get to the games quicker.
+In this how-to, we’ll go over the initial setup process so you’ll know what you need to do and what to expect to help get to the games quicker.

-What Comes in the Box
+What comes in the Nintendo Switch box

 In the box you’ll find the Switch console, which is a slim tablet device, and two small Joy-Con controllers.
 Also included is the console dock, an AC power cable, an HDMI cable, two Joy-Con straps and a Joy-Con Grip.